React Migration in Calendar Component

 <Calendar disabled={true}></Calendar>

-The enabled property in EJ2 React has been renamed to disabled in React.
+The enabled prop in EJ2 React is replaced by disabled in React.

 Props: firstDayOfWeek